 I’ve had a busy week, with the in-laws visiting and the external Big 4 auditors a-peckin’ away at work, but I did make a little bit of time for a walk around the blog world.
 I read a lot of blogs and articles, and I’d divide all of what I read into three categories: worthless, interesting but not not life-affecting, and interesting and worth keeping in mind.
-It’s hard to split the latter two categories, but Guaranteed Goal Achievement: Your Daily, No-Excuses Target from Ali Hale, of Aliventures, who also wrote another great article recently, Blocking Out Time for What Really Matters, was really good.
+It’s hard to split the latter two categories, but Guaranteed Goal Achievement: Your Daily, No-Excuses Target from Ali Hale, of Aliventures, who also wrote another great article recently, , was really good.
 I only recently started reading Aliventures but now I’m hooked.
 I read a few other articles I feel were worth sharing:

 The Ultimate Productivity Blog: Once in a while, you come across a truly useful site – so useful that you can’t see why nobody ever thought of it before.

 6 Tips for doing a long-distance job hunt: Interesting, although I don’t agree completely, having recently conducted a long-distance job hunt.
 The main thing is to leverage your existing connections – no matter how tiny.
 LinkedIn was a great tool for me in this regard.